baltimoreheritage/places/_buildings/kensett-house.md

 According to an account from 1982, the home at 1700 Eutaw Place was originally constructed in the 1890s by Thomas Kennett.

-On Feb 9, 1906, the _Sun_ reported on a proposal to cover the former mansion at 1700 Eutaw Place into a new apartment building with a new story on top and a major addition to the rear:
+On February 9, 1906, the _Sun_ reported on a proposal to cover the former mansion at 1700 Eutaw Place into a new apartment building with a new story on top and a major addition to the rear:

 > The Navarre Realty Company applied for a permit to erect a four-story addition to the apartment house at the northwest corner of Eutaw Place and Wilson street, A deed has been recorded transferring the Wood residence to the Navarre Realty Company.
 The property was originally transferred from Mrs. Laura A. Wood to Mr. John D. Byrd, who transferred it to the realty company.
 > It will be converted into an apartment house.
 The addition is to be 45 by 180 feet and is to cost $22,500.